seancvr/terraform_linode_basic/README.md

 terraform plan
 ```

-The **plan** command executes actions proposed in the Terraform plan.
+The **apply** command executes actions proposed in the Terraform plan.
 Once executed Terraform will connect to Linode API and request the provisioning of the specified resources.
-After minute or two resources should be visible in Linode dashboard.
+Once complete, resources should be visible in the Linode dashboard.
 ```
 terraform apply
 ```